claytron/resume/index.rst

     At PyOhio 2010, I showed the crowd why a coding style guide is important.
     Practical examples were given to illustrate the point.
     The talk also focused on what tools to use to keep your code PEP8 compliant.

-`Pioneer a Strategic Change in Content Organization with Plone <https://www.youtube.com/watch?v=fEIZRwCCRaI>`_
-    This talk, given at Plone Conference 2012, focuses on the business use case for multi-sites in Plone.
-    The presentation shows off why and how it was used for The University of Notre Dame.

 Publications
 --------------------------------------------------------------------